kostiantynkovalchuk/Module-JS1/week-1/explore/objects.md

 Try also entering `typeof console`

-Try answering the following questions:
+Answer the following questions:

 What does `console` store?
-What does the syntax `console.log` or `console.assert` mean.
+What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?